Preorder my 5-Ingredient Keto Cookbook featuring over 120 simple recipes and get over 45 bonus recipes to use NOW!

-These tasty low carb bacon egg and cheese muffins can be made ahead for a week of breakfasts on the go.
+These tasty keto breakfast muffins with cottage cheese can be made ahead for a week of breakfasts on the go.
 Much healthier than the fast food chain sandwiches.

 I start work at 6 o’clock in the morning so I don’t have time to make and eat breakfast before I leave the house.
 That’s why I’m always looking for quick bites to take along to work.

-These low carb bacon egg and cheese muffins can be baked ahead for fast morning meals during the work week.
+These low carb breakfast muffins can be baked ahead for fast morning meals during the work week.
 Each muffin is the perfect fast food breakfast.
 And, it’s much better for you than the high carb breakfast sandwiches at those fast food drive thru windows.